-BTS Agency Hybe Raided Over Alleged Fraud Trading
+BTS Agency HYBE Raided Over Alleged Fraud Trading

 He is accused of gaining around 200 billion won (US$146 million) through the process, according to local reports.

-"We will dutifully clarify that the listing at the time was carried out in compliance with all relevant laws and regulations," the company said in early July, pledging "active cooperation" with authorities to get to the bottom of the case.
+"We will dutifully clarify that the listing at the time was carried out in compliance with all relevant laws and regulations," the company said in a statement in early July, pledging "active cooperation" with authorities to get to the bottom of the case.

-Bang allegedly misled Hybe's early investors, who held pre-IPO shares, by telling them in 2019 he had no plans to take the company public.

-He then allegedly encouraged them to sell their shares to private equity funds when in fact IPO plan was in the making.

 The investigation comes as all seven BTS members complete their mandatory military service and prepare for a comeback next year.

-Hybe announced this month that a new album and world tour were scheduled for 2026.
+HYBE announced earlier this month that a new album and world tour were scheduled for 2026.

 BTS, known for championing progressive causes, holds the record as the most-streamed group on Spotify and became the first K-pop act to top both the Billboard 200 and Billboard Artist 100 charts in the United States.